theupdateframework/taps/tap4.md

 TUF client where metadata files would be cached.
 Crucially, there is where the [root metadata file](tap5.md) for a repository would be found.

-The list of URLs specifies where TUF clients may download metadata and target files.
+There is also a list of URLs that indicates where to retrieve files from or, if omitted, states that files should not be updated.
+If present the list of URLs specifies where TUF clients may download metadata and target files.
 Each URL points to a [directory containing metadata and target files](#metadata-and-targets-layout-on-repositories).
-_If this list is empty, then it means that no metadata or target file for this repository shall be updated at all._
+_If this list is empty, then it means that the metadata for the repository will not be updated and that only the files currently on disk will be used._
 These files would be updated following the steps detailed in [this section](#downloading-metadata-and-target-files).